Easy Pink Sauce Pasta With Fire Roasted Tomatoes (Dairy-Free)

 Notes

-If you don’t have a high-powered blender, soak your cashews for a couple hours before blending.
+• No High Powered Blender?
+Soak your cashews for a couple hours (or overnight) before blending.

 Nutrition